the-turing-way/the-turing-way/open_science.md

 - [ ] Identify a relevant, easily discoverable repository or repositories to host your data, and upload it there
 - [ ] Assign your data a persistent identifier such as a DOI.

+### Open source software

+- [ ] Put your code in a freely accessible repository
+- [ ] Include a licence granting others the right to use, copy and modify your work.
+You can use [this](https://choosealicense.com/) website to help you pick the most appropriate licence for your project.
+- [ ] Include a readme file containing useful information about a project such as what it is, how to use/install it and how to run any tests.
+- [ ] If you want others to collaborate on the project include contribution guidelines.

 ### Open hardware

 - [ ] Use open hardware where practical
 - [ ] Make detailed documentation and designs for any hardware you develop openly available
 - [ ] Include a licence granting others the right to use, copy and modify your work.
 You can use [this](https://choosealicense.com/) website to help you pick the most appropriate licence for your project.
 - [ ] Include a readme file containing useful information about a project such as what it is, materials used, etc.

-### Open source software

-- [ ] Put your code in a freely accessible repository
-- [ ] Include a licence granting others the right to use, copy and modify your work.
-You can use [this](https://choosealicense.com/) website to help you pick the most appropriate licence for your project.
-- [ ] Include a readme file containing useful information about a project such as what it is, how to use/install it and how to run any tests.
-- [ ] If you want others to collaborate on the project include contribution guidelines instructing them on how to go about that and a code of conduct specifying standards of behaviour.

 ### Open access